alxblzd/alxblzd.github.io/_posts/2024-02-18-wiki-jekyll-how-to-write-post.md

 ### Dark/Light mode

-You can make images follow theme preferences in dark/light mode.
-This requires you to prepare two images, one for dark mode and one for light mode, and then assign them a specific class (`dark` or `light`):
+You can swap images for dark/light mode.
+Provide two images and assign the `dark` or `light` class:

 ```markdown
 ![Light mode only](/path/to/light-mode.png){: .light }